gavliuk-itls/intellistart-java-project/README.md

 ### Everybody should

-* do self-review before ask others for review
+* do self-review before asking others for a review
 * try to [keep PR small](https://softwareengineering.stackexchange.com/questions/10793/when-is-a-version-control-commit-too-large):
-    * daily 2-3 files with 20-100 lines is *much* better than 1000+ lines at the end of week (do you think you easely find review volunteer for this?)
+    * daily 2-3 files with 20-100 lines is *much* better than 1000+ lines at the end of the week (do you think you easily find a review volunteer for this?)
 * use the basic commit message policy:
     * 72 chars subject
     * imperative: "Fixed(ing) bug of something" (bad) -> "Fix bug of something" (good)
     * mention issue ID in description
     * use https://gitmoji.dev/ :)
-* keep test coverage high (i.e. 60%-80%)
+* keep test coverage high (i.e., 60%-80%)
-    * if your PR is lowering the test coverage, you have to explain it on code review
+    * if your PR is lowering the test coverage, you have to explain it at the code review
-* always prefer live communication on code review, do not play ping-pong there
+* always prefer live communication on code review, do not play ping-pong in comments there